The-Professor99/CAMSyFReT/README.md

 ### Deployment

-The project has been published to [Pypi](https://pypi.org/) and can be accessed [here](https://test.pypi.org/project/ClassAttendanceManagementSystem/1.0/)
+The project has been published to [Pypi](https://pypi.org/) and can be accessed [here](https://pypi.org/project/CAMSyFReT/)

 ### Issues
-I recently discovered an issue.
-Trying to take an attendance or capture biometrics may shutdown the app, if this is the case on your system and you receive an error messaging on the terminal stating: "can't open camera by index", please attach a webcam and try again.
+- Trying to take an attendance or capture biometrics may shutdown the app, if this is the case on your system and you receive an error messaging on the terminal stating: "can't open camera by index", please attach a webcam and try again.
+- If an error occurs when trying to train the model on captured images, go to the settings page and click on `reset`.
+After this, capture the images again and try training the model again.

 ### Other Details
 - Some [UML diagrams](https://www.visual-paradigm.com/guide/uml-unified-modeling-language/what-is-uml/) drafted out in the course of running the project can be accessed [here](./Images/uml_diagrams)